-Ryan Russell is currently an associate professor of graphic design at Penn State.
-He received a B.A. in Graphic Design from Saint Norbert College in 2004.
-After working briefly in New York City, Russell attended Penn State and received his M.F.A. in Graphic Design in 2006.
-Immediately after graduating, he joined the graphic design faculty at Penn State.
-In addition to being an educator, Russell has founded his own studio, specializing in brand identity design, information design, print design, and multimedia design.
+Ryan Russell is an associate professor of graphic design at Penn State.
+He received a bachelor of arts in graphic design from Saint Norbert College in 2004.
+After working briefly in New York City, Russell attended Penn State and received his master of fine arts in graphic design in 2006.
+Immediately after graduating, Russell joined the graphic design faculty at Penn State.

-Russell's work has been included in many prestigious international exhibitions such as the 22nd Warsaw International Poster Biennale, the Trnava Poster Triennial 2009, the Third International Biennial of the Poster in Bolivia, the 21st Warsaw International Poster Biennale, and the GOOD 50x70 poster exhibition.
-Recently, his work for the Haiti Poster Project was chosen to be exhibited in the World Bank during the Understanding Risk Conference in Washington.
+His work has been included in many prestigious international exhibitions such as the 22nd Warsaw International Poster Biennale, the Trnava Poster Triennial 2009, the Third International Biennial of the Poster in Bolivia, the 21st Warsaw International Poster Biennale, and the GOOD 50x70 poster exhibition.
+Recently, Russell’s work for the Haiti Poster Project was chosen to be exhibited in the World Bank during the Understanding Risk Conference in Washington, D.C.

-Additionally, Russell’s work is included in numerous collections including the the Jan Kaniorek Gallery, Trnava; Grupo Catalografica, La Paz; Muzeum Plakatu w Wilanowie, Warsaw; Dansk Plakatmuseum, Aarhus; and the University and College Designers Association.
+Additionally, Russell’s work is included in numerous collections including the Jan Kaniorek Gallery, Trnava; Grupo Catalografica, La Paz; Muzeum Plakatu w Wilanowie, Warsaw; Dansk Plakatmuseum, Aarhus; and the University & College Designers Association.